 As Samuel Sagan explains, the techniques for death are the same as the techniques for life, so the best time to read this book is while you are still very much alive.
 Put simply, the more you understand about dying, the more you will understand about living and how to make the most of every day you have.

-The book is self-published by the Clairvision School and comes in the form of a downloadable audiobook so that you can listen to it again and again, together with a PDF copy of the text that you can read onscreen or print out if you prefer.
-It’s only available direct from the Clairvision online store in the US and is a bit pricey because it’s self-published, but worth every cent.
+The book is self-published by the Clairvision School and comes in the form of a downloadable audiobook so that you can listen to it again and again, together with a PDF copy of the text that you can read onscreen or print out, if you prefer.
+It’s only available direct from the Clairvision School in the US and is a bit pricey because it’s self-published, but worth every cent.

 Like to read more articles like this?